 All board members residing outside Denmark are paid a fixed travel allowance per meeting attended in Denmark.
 No travel allowance will be paid to board members when attending board meetings outside Denmark.
-The travel allowance is EUR 3,000 for European based board members and EUR 6,000 for US and non-European based board members.
+The travel allowance is EUR 3,000 for European based board members and EUR 6,000 for non-European based board members.

 Expenses, such as travel and accommodation in relation to board meetings as well as relevant education, are reimbursed.

 Board members are not offered stock options, warrants or other incentive schemes.

 Executive remuneration is proposed by the Chairmanship and subsequently approved by the Board.
 Levels are evaluated annually against a benchmark of relevant Danish and Nordic companies as well as European pharmaceutical companies, which in size, complexity and market capitalisation are similar to Novo Nordisk.
 To ensure comparability, executive positions are evaluated in accordance with an international position evaluation system which, among other parameters, includes and reflects the development of the company size measured in terms of company revenue and number of employees.
 Executive and board remuneration benchmark surveys are fully aligned.

 In 2013, a benchmark of executive remuneration was conducted for the purpose of the Board’s assessment of the remuneration of Executive Management.
 The benchmark showed that CEO remuneration was below market benchmark levels.

 The remuneration package consists of a fixed base salary, a cash-based incentive, a long-term share-based incentive, pensions and other benefits.
 For executives being expatriated at the request of the company, the remuneration package is based on current Danish remuneration levels, including pension entitlements, while a specific expatriation package is added for the period of expatriation.